 The past 12 months have been really rough for APA with the number of cats who came to us because their owner didn’t have a plan.
 It really is heartbreaking to see these cats.
 They are so confused, so lost and often very depressed.
 They do not do well in a shelter environment.
 We know you love your cats so please think about their future if you are not in it.

-Most of the time, family members bring them to a shelter.
+Most of the time, family members bring cats to a shelter.
 If they’re young, they can usually adjust, but if they are senior cats, most just curl up in a ball and quit eating.
 Remember, they have been adored by you.
 They’ve sat in your lap and slept with you.
-Can you imagine losing the one person you loved and being removed from that home, then thrust into a shelter with many other animals?
+Can you imagine losing the one person you loved and being removed from that home, then thrust into a shelter with many other cats?
 It is devastating for them.
 In many instances, the cat becomes sick and ultimately dies.